25+ Inspirational Self Care Bullet Journal Page Ideas

-We all have times when we’re just too darn tired, and all we can do is being a blob.
-As an introvert, this definitely happens to me very often thanks to my job.
-The nature of my office work leads me to communicate with more people than I’m comfortable with.
+We all have times when we’re just too darn tired, and all we can do is be a blob.
+As an introvert, this definitely happens to me very often, thanks to my job.
+The nature of my office work led me to communicate with more people than I’m comfortable with.

 A great way to help you out with this issue is to create a list of things that recover your mental energy, so you can refer to it and try out some of these things instead.
 Because let’s be honest – nobody feels more energetic after spending 4 hours binging on Netflix.

 On my page above, I also decided to divide activities by something I can do myself and something I can do with people.

 As an introvert, I always have to remind myself to actually spend time with people since my first reaction is always to be by myself.
 But this really is no good since in many situations being alone actually hurts you more than helps.

 Really love these tips for distressing.
 These might be simple things, but it’s incredible how much they can actually make you feel better.

 Mental Health Pages

 Tracking your mental health can help you to deal with it better.
 It can give you clues on where you should pay more attention to yourself, and what kind of self-care would suit you better at the time.